andreapdr/gFun/readme.md

-  -j, --n_jobs          number of parallel jobs, default is -1 i.e., all --nepochs_rnn         number of max epochs to train Recurrent embedder (i.e., -g), default 150 --nepochs_bert        number of max epochs to train Bert model (i.e., -g), default 10 --muse_dir            path to the MUSE polylingual word embeddings (default ../embeddings) --gru_wce             deploy WCE embedding as embedding layer of the GRU View Generator --patience_rnn        set early stop patience for the RecurrentGen, default 50 --gru_dir             set the path to a pretrained GRU model (i.e., -g view generator) --bert_dir            set the path to a pretrained mBERT model (i.e., -b view generator) --gpus                specifies how many GPUs to use per node
+  -j, --n_jobs          number of parallel jobs, default is -1 i.e., all --nepochs_rnn         number of max epochs to train Recurrent embedder (i.e., -g), default 150 --nepochs_bert        number of max epochs to train Bert model (i.e., -g), default 10 --patience_rnn        set early stop patience for the RecurrentGen, default 25 --patience_bert       set early stop patience for the BertGen, default 5 --batch_rnn           set batchsize for the RecurrentGen, default 64 --batch_bert          set batchsize for the BertGen, default 4 --muse_dir            path to the MUSE polylingual word embeddings (default ../embeddings) --gru_wce             deploy WCE embedding as embedding layer of the GRU View Generator --patience_rnn        set early stop patience for the RecurrentGen, default 50 --rnn_dir             set the path to a pretrained RNN model (i.e., -g view generator) --bert_dir            set the path to a pretrained mBERT model (i.e., -b view generator) --gpus                specifies how many GPUs to use per node
 ```